Best Natural Remedies for Bee Stings

 And then, there is the beekeeper who has little reaction to stings for 20 years and then all of a sudden-develops an dangerous bee allergy.
 You just never know.
 Getting stung is a part of beekeeping.
 Its not my favorite part.

-And don’t forget, when you are planning to be outside.
-Whip up a batch of beeswax bug bite sticks.
+Take some action to avoid stinging and biting insects.
+If you plan to be outdoors, whip up a batch of beeswax bug bite sticks.
 All natural relief in a handy portable tube.

 FAQs